lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 *Hardware virtualization*
-   refers to the creation of a virtual machine that acts like a real computer with an operating system, softwares executed on these virtual machines are separated from the underlying hardware resources
+   refers to the creation of a virtual machine that acts like a real computer with an operating system; softwares executed on these virtual machines are separated from the underlying hardware resources

 *Host machine*
-   main machine where required softwares and GIS.lab package are installed
+   is main machine where required softwares and GIS.lab package are installed

 *Chroot*
-   is a tool which enables installation in client environment, installation to client's ``root`` is done within ``chroot`` operation
+   is a tool which enables installation in client environment; installation to client's ``root`` is done within ``chroot`` operation

 *I386, x86*